bbrownekianda/docs/platform/form_designer2.md

-## Form Designer layout ##
+## Designer layout ##

 To access processes, go to the left-hand pane and **Administration** > **Designer** and click on a process that you have created or imported, see [Getting started with Kianda processes](platform/process.md).

 From the main process view, click on any process to add forms.
 ![Clicking on a process](images/clickonprocess.png)

-The form designer window opens and is made up of 3 main parts.
+The designer window opens and is made up of 3 main parts.

 ![Form Designer](images/formlayout.png)

-The key components of the form designer are:
+The key components of the designer are:

 1. Left-hand pane contains both **controls** and **rules** that can be added to forms.
 Go to [Controls](fields/README.md) and [Rules](rules/README.md) to find out more.
 The left-hand pane also houses the **Exit** button ![Exit process](images/exitdesign.png) to go back to the process list, the **Save** button ![Save button](images/save.png) to save your work, the **Preview** button ![Preview](images/preview.png) to preview what you have created and the **Publish** button ![Publish button](images/publish.png) to publish your work.